Chrsyocephalum apiculatum is often referred to as ‘Yellow Buttons’ or ‘common everlasting’.

 Silvery grey green foliage buttery yellow flowers that are tightly held on tallish stems.

-Chrsyocephalum grow over a large part of Australia and good drainage would seem to be important.
+Chrsyocephalum grow over a large part of Australia however in all areas good drainage would seem to be important.

-Chrsyocephalum apiculatum (formerly known as Helichrysum) grows to about .5m, has a low water requirement and seems to tolerate frost.
+Chrsyocephalum apiculatum (formerly known as Helichrysum) can grow to about .5m in shaded positions, in full sun it is much lower growing.
+It has a low water requirement and seems to tolerate frost.

 A fast growing plant that will spread to around 1m, the long lasting flowers make it a welcome addition to the garden border.
 It does grow well in near coastal conditions and is very low care.